“Complete and balanced” are two very important words to veterinarians, pet food makers, pet owners, and, ultimately, pets.

 Tests were conducted using a rotation of four of our recipes, which are all nearly identical in macronutrient breakdown and use the same vitamin premix.
 The dogs in the study were, and are, pets; they lived normal lives, at home with their families.

 In addition to testing the four blood values used in AAFCO trials, we completed a full blood panel for all participating dogs that measured 49 blood values.
 Each dog also received a full medical examination by Dr. Lisa Lippman, DVM, that showed they were all healthy.

 Why our test is a better measure of nutritional quality

 The duration of our test shows, more realistically, the long-term impact of our food.
 Feeding the same thing to a dog over one, two, or six years is a better indicator of its impact on health than feeding that food for six months.

-The at-home trial also took into account real, daily life for a dog.
-While eating The Farmer’s Dog food exclusively as their main diet, the dogs also went about their normal lives, getting occasional treats and doing the other things dogs do.
-“We didn’t compare them to dogs living in kennels; that is not real life,” says The Farmer’s Dog co-founder, Brett Podolsky.
+The at-home study also took into account real, daily life for a dog.
+While eating The Farmer’s Dog food exclusively as their daily diet, the dogs also went about their normal lives, getting occasional treats and doing the other things dogs do.
+“We didn’t compare them to dogs living in sterile contract research laboratory kennels; that is not the real life that dogs are exposed to while living with us in a home environment,” says The Farmer’s Dog co-founder, Brett Podolsky.